-We are providing support for the development of the three FM training centres designated to provide family practice experience and training for the doctors in the FM residency programme.
+We also provide support for the development of three FM training centres designated to provide family practice experience and training for the doctors in the FM residency programme.
 These are situated in the northern, central and southern areas of the West Bank.
-Residents will work under the supervision Palestinian FM specialist doctors who in turn will be supported by visiting FM specialists working under the auspices of FIDFMP
+Residents work under the supervision of Palestinian FM specialist doctors who, in turn, will be supported by visiting FM specialists working under the auspices of FIDFMP

 We hold courses for doctors to help them develop skills for training future FM specialists.

 We support the process of helping primary care workers shift their thinking towards a model of primary care based on family practice.
-In order to facilitate this, we are creating a distance learning transitional training programme for nurses, doctors, pharmacists.
+In order to facilitate this, we are creating a distance learning Family Practice Transitional Training Programme for nurses, doctors, pharmacists.
 This is designed to enhance the effectiveness of primary care and enable teams to practice according to accepted principles of FM.

 Palestine comprises two distinct entities: Gaza and the West Bank.
 The population of Gaza is 1.8m, and the West Bank 4m.
 It is ranked as a middle income country, however it has not yet been accorded full nationhood status by the UN and is heavily dependent on donor money.In health terms the standard indices are comparable to those of neighbouring Arab countries, but not as good as Israel.
 A major effort has been put into programmes of child immunization and maternity & child health, with considerable success.
 The birth rate has fallen and there is a population ‘bulge’ around the age of 18-45.Overall this has implications for the future, and there is concern about making effective provision for care of an ageing population and the probable increased prevalence of non-communicable chronic disease.
 In order to deal with the latter, a WHO programme has recently been introduced across the West Bank to manage chronic disease, specifically cardiovascular disease and diabetes.